- American vs. international NBA League Pass

 The upcoming NBA season will soon be upon us.
 Each team will play 82 games (41 at home and 41 away) during the regular season.
 And there could be an additional 28 matches if the team reaches the Playoffs.

 Now that’s a lot of basketball action.
 And the best way to follow it is through your NBA League Pass.
 However, since blackout restrictions still apply, you must use a VPN or Smart DNS proxy service to watch the local games live.
 Therefore, make sure you subscribe to premium brands so that you don’t miss out on any of the action.

-The 2019/2020 season is expected to be one of the most competitive seasons ever.
+The 2020/2021 season is expected to be one of the most competitive seasons ever.
 All teams have been busy strengthening their squads, so predicting a winner might a bit challenging.
-But I say keep an eye on the Clippers.
-With the acquisition of Kawhi Leonard, they have a shot at the NBA title.

 Have you ever tried to bypass blackouts using a VPN or Smart DNS?
 Tell us all about it in the comment section below.